This, the Excellence in Broadcasting Network and a Limbaugh Institute for advanced conservative studies.

 That's the conventional wisdom.

-Because they've been hearing it a high turnout means Republicans sweeping because of the enthusiasm gap.
+People have been asking me about that too, because they've been hearing that a high turnout means Republicans sweeping because of the enthusiasm gap.

 And I've been saying, I don't know.